subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: End to End Baseband Communication System

-The individual filters $G(f)$ and $R(f)$ are implemented as Root Raised Cosime Filters or RRC, and these are designed such that their serial operation results in the Raised Cosine pulse shape.
+The individual filters $G(f)$ and $R(f)$ are implemented as Root Raised Cosime Filters or RRC, and these are designed such that their serial operation results in the Raised Cosine pulse shape, as shown above.
+Inter Symbol Interference mitigation works well enough as long as the channel is reasonably good.
+However wireless channels exhibit something called multipath interference, which needs additional work to mitigate.

 In the discussion so far we haven't talked about how bits actually get mapped to the signaling waveform such as the sinc pulse.
-Since we are sending analog waveforms over the channel, we have the freedom to modify the waveform so that instead instead of sending only two types (which map into the bits 0 and 1), we can choose to send 4 types of waveforms, which allows us to map 2 bits to each waveform.
-This topic is discussed in the next section.
+Since we are sending analog waveforms over the channel, we have the freedom to modify the waveform so that instead instead of sending only two types (say +sinc and -sinc which map into the bits 0 and 1), we can choose to send four types of waveforms (say +2*sinc, +sinc, -sinc and -2*sinc), which allows us to map 2 bits to each waveform, thus doubling the bitrate for a given symbol rate.
+This topic is discussed in detail in the next section.

-Baseband communication systems are an important topic in their own right, and are used in sending digital data over media such as twisted pair copper loop whose ferquency response is centered at zero.
-However, for wireless and cable systems over channels that are centered at higher frequencies, and thus the basedband signal has to be shifted to the appropriate frequency slot, before it can be transmitted, and this is the subject of the next section.
+Baseband communication systems are an important topic in their own right, and are used in sending digital data over media such as twisted pair copper loop whose frequency response is centered at zero.
+However, channels in wireless and cable systems are centered at higher frequencies, and thus the basedband signal has to be shifted to a higher frequency slot, before it can be transmitted, and this is the subject of the next section.

-## Single Carrier Modulation QAM OR How Data is Sent over a Cable Modem
+## Designing Signals with Multiple Levels and Phases: Single Carrier QAM Modulation

 Data transmission over a wireless or cable systems requires that the signal energy be confined to an assigned frequency slot in the spectrum, called a channel (for example cellular 4G communications happens over channels that are allocated in various frequency bands between 600 MHz and 2.4 GHz).
-How can we shift our signal from the  baseband to another to channel that exists at a higher frequency in the spectrum?
+How can we shift our signal from the  baseband to another to channel with a larger center frequency?
 Once again the Fourier Transform comes to the rescue, as shown in the figure below.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm36.png)

+Figure: Shifting the Center Frequency of a Signal

-If we take a baseband signal and multiply it by a carrier wave, then the Fourier Transform tells us that the resulting signal now occupies a channel whose center frequency co-icides with that of the carrier.
+If we take a baseband signal and multiply it by a complex exponential, then the Fourier Transform tells us that the resulting signal now occupies a channel whose center frequency co-incides with that of the carrier.
 This can be shown using the following calculation:
 If $X(f)$ is the Fourier Transforms of $x(t)$, then the Fourier Transform of $x_g(t) = x(t) e^{j2\pi gt}$ is given $X(f-g)$ (see above figure).
-An application of the Euler Formula $e^{j\theta} = \cox\theta+j\sin\theta$ then leads to the result that Fourier Transform of $x(t)\cos (2\pi f_0 t)$ is given by ${X(f-f_0)+X(f+f_0)\over 2}$.
+An application of the Euler Formula $e^{j\theta} = \cos\theta+j\sin\theta$ then leads to the result that Fourier Transform of $x(t)\cos (2\pi f_0 t)$ is given by ${X(f-f_0)+X(f+f_0)\over 2}$.
 This is precisely the property that we are looking for, i.e., the ability to shift the spectrum occupied by the baseband pulse.
-The resulting waveform is known as a passband pulse and the cosine function used to do the translation is the carrier wave.
+The resulting waveform is known as a passband pulse and the cosine function used to do the translation is called the carrier wave.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm6.png)

-Figure 4: (a) A Baseband Sinc Pulse and its Fourier Transform (b) A Passband Sinc Pulse and its Fourier Transform.
+Figure: (a) A Baseband Sinc Pulse and its Fourier Transform (b) A Passband Sinc Pulse and its Fourier Transform.
 The baseband pulse has been shifted by 7.5 GHz.

 The shift in frequency of a baseband sinc pulse from 0 GHz to 7.5 GHz is illustrated in the above figure.
 Note that as a result of the shift, the bandwidth occupied by the passband pulse is double that of the baseband pulse, i.e., for a pulse of width $T$, the baseband bandwidth that it occupes is ${1\over{2T}}$ while its passband bandwidth usage is ${1\over T}$.

 The use of the carrier wave results in some interesting new possibilities that did not exist in the baseband case.
 In particular it allows us to use the parameters of the carrier wave as another way in which sinc pulses can be differentiated.
 In the baseband case we were confined to using the amplitude of the sinc pulse as means of differentiation, but now in the passband we can also make use of the phase of the carrier wave.
 Hence it is now possible to define a so called constellation of passband sinc pulses, with differing amplitudes and phases, and this is called Quadrature Amplitude Modulation or QAM.
-One of the simplest QAM constelations is called Quadrature Phase Shift Keying or QPSK, and we will describe that next.
+One of the simplest QAM constellations uses four different signals and is called Quadrature Phase Shift Keying or QPSK, and we will describe that next.

 The basic idea behind QPSK is quite simple and goes as follows:
 The incoming bit stream gets grouped together two bits at a time, followed by a mapping to one of four waveforms, for $0\le t\le T$, where $T$ is the symbol time: